mesosphere/dcos-docs-site/pages/services/kubernetes/1.0.0-1.9.3/limitations/index.md

 Currently, the DC/OS Kubernetes package has the following limitations:

-* Strict-mode DC/OS is not supported.
+* Strict-mode DC/OS is not yet supported.
+* Placement constraints are not yet supported.
 * There can only be **one** Kubernetes cluster per DC/OS cluster.
 * There can only be **one** Kubernetes worker node per DC/OS agent.
 * DC/OS and Mesos tasks can only reach Kubernetes Service(s) if `kube-proxy` is running on the same DC/OS agent where the request originates from.